-The Izaak Walton Killam Health Centre (the "IWK") provides quality care for children, women and families in the three Maritime Provinces and beyond.
-The IWK is a tertiary care health centre dedicated to family-centred care, education, research, health promotion and advocacy for best results.
-The IWK is also committed to being a global leader in research and knowledge transfer.
+The Izaak Walton Killam Health Centre ("IWK Health") provides quality care for children, women and families in the three Maritime Provinces and beyond.
+IWK Health is a tertiary care health centre dedicated to family-centred care, education, research, health promotion and advocacy for best results.
+IWK Health is also committed to being a global leader in research and knowledge transfer.

-The IWK is a non-profit entity and, as such, is exempt from income taxes under the Income Tax Act.
+IWK Health is a non-profit entity and, as such, is exempt from income taxes under the Income Tax Act.